A New School for Davisville!

-There are now nearly 600 students enrolled, with a projected enrollment of 668 students for 2016 and much more growth expected in our area in the next few years.
+Projected enrollment for 2016 was 668 students and much more growth expected in our area in the next few years.

-Davisville has the second highest (meaning second worst) Facility Condition Index score in the TDSB.
+For years, the existing building had the second highest (meaning second worst) Facility Condition Index score in the TDSB.
 The Ontario government’s “Prohibitive to Repair” score is 65.
 This means anything above that score is better replaced than repaired.
-Davisville’s score is 169.
+Davisville’s score reached 169.

 What Happens Next?

-The October 26, 2015 announcement of funding for a new school at Davisville will enable the TDSB to begin planning and construction of a new school on the Davisville site.
+The October 26, 2015 announcement of funding for a new school at Davisville will enable the TDSB to build a new school on the Davisville site.

 Want More Info?

-For more context on the school needs and student population growth in our area, we have provided some background information and a page with information on the TDSB’s Davisville-Yonge Accommodation Review Committee process, which took place in the 2009-2010 school year.
-Our school council’s participation in any redevelopment will be focused on the new school building and grounds, yet we are aware that a school does not exist in isolation from the surrounding neighbourhood.
-If the school has well-designed connections with – and separation from – the rest of any new development and the surrounding neighbourhood, the school will be better and so will the neighbourhood.
+- a school does not exist in isolation from the surrounding neighbourhood.
 Our Urban Design Resources page has more information for parents, teachers and other members of our community interested in seeing how this kind of integrated urban design has been applied to other development projects in our area.